System Design Space

 Metamodel

-UML specification: concepts of Class, Association, Attribute and rules for their use.
+The UML specification itself: concepts such as Class, Association, Attribute, and the rules for using them.

 M3